Duan Guocheng

-Duan Guocheng (born 1973) is a Chinese serial killer who robbed, assaulted, and killed 13 women in Wuhan, Hubei province, in Central China, from 1999 to 2001.
-Nicknamed “The Red-dress killer” or “The Red-dress slasher”, because his victims were lone women walking alone either wearing red-dresses or another type of red, he sparked a panic among women in Central China, with public officials warning them to stop wearing red throughout the years he was active.
+Duan Guocheng (born 1973) is a Chinese serial killer who robbed, assaulted, and killed 13 women in Wuhan, Hubei, Central China, from 1999 to 2001.
+Nicknamed "The Red-Dress Killer" or "The Red-Dress Slasher," because his victims were women walking alone either wearing red dresses or another type of red, he sparked panic among women in Central China, with public officials warning them to stop wearing red throughout the years he was active.

 Early years

 Little is known about Duan's early years.
 He was most likely born in Wuhan, the capital city of Hubei province, sometime in 1973.
 What is known is that he grew up in a poor and disadvantaged environment, with his parents frequently moving him from place to place, which sparked loneliness in the young Duan.
-In his adolescence, he started breaking and entering, which caused him to stay in a Juvenile Detention center for most of his teen years.
+In his adolescence, he started breaking and entering, which caused him to stay in a juvenile detention center for most of his teen years.

-Murder Investigation
+Murder investigation

 In mid-1999, the Wuhan Police became aware of a string of murders of young women, usually in their 20s, in the city's unlit alleyways at night, and advised a failed curfew for university students.
-Soon realizing they had a serial killer on their hands, they looked for any possible links all the victims had to one another.
-The first murder was in April 1999, when the perpetrator stabbed a 24-year-old women almost 40 times until she died.
+Soon realizing they had a serial killer on their hands, they looked for any possible links the victims had to one another.
+The first murder was in April 1999, when the perpetrator stabbed a 24-year-old woman almost 40 times until she died.

 The killer's victim type was women in their early 20s who had a normal build.
 He attacked them in unlit alleyways or under unlit streetlights.
 His preferred weapon of choice was a knife, which he used to stab and slash his victims.
 He didn't sexually assault all of his victims, but that was deemed a leading motive.